MEDSL/2022-elections-official/codebook.md

 The numeric value of votes for a given entry.
 Ensure that commas and the like are not included so as to ensure that it is numeric and not string, and any missing values should be coded as 0.

 ### county_name:
 The upper case name of the county.
+As with precincts, values that include the string `FLOATING` refer to totals announced at a higher level of aggregation, so for example a county name of `STATE FLOATING` represents data reported at the state level.

 ### county_fips:
 The Census 5-digit code for a given county.
 Structured such that the first two digits are the state fips, and the last three digits are the county part of the fips.
 Ensure that each component is string padded such that if a state's or county's fip is one digit, i.e. AL, then padded such that it might take the form of 01020.